veritaserum27/CosmosIntegratedCacheTest/docs/ExploringCosmosWithIntegratedCache.md

 Have you ever had a use case in which an application receives a high volume of repeated requests against a rarely-changing data set?
 Caching is the obvious choice to prevent your database from being slammed by too many requests at once, but adding an external cache such as [Azure Redis](https://azure.microsoft.com/en-us/products/cache/) means creating and maintaining an additional dependency.
 What if you could benefit from caching without having to directly manage your cache?

-I recently had the opportunity to build a project using Cosmos DB with integrated cache.
+I recently had the opportunity to build a project using Azure Cosmos DB with integrated cache.
 My team worked on a customer engagement for a use case that involved heavy reads, low writes, and repeated queries.
-We used Cosmos DB as our backing datastore, so we decided to try out this new integrated cache feature.
+We used Azure Cosmos DB as our backing datastore, so we decided to try out this new integrated cache feature.

-## What is Cosmos with integrated cache?
+## What is Azure Cosmos DB with integrated cache?

 The [Azure Cosmos DB integrated cache](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache) is essentially a turn-key cache that is managed for you.
 Currently it is only available for the NoSQL API.
 With the integrated cache you don’t need to set up any additional caching resources or dependencies and your code can simply interact with Cosmos DB without having to explicitly manage the cache.

-When you create your [serverless Cosmos DB account](https://learn.microsoft.com/en-us/azure/cosmos-db/serverless) and enable the [dedicated gateway](https://learn.microsoft.com/en-us/azure/cosmos-db/dedicated-gateway), the integrated cache is configured automatically.
+When you create your Azure Cosmos DB account and enable the [dedicated gateway](https://learn.microsoft.com/en-us/azure/cosmos-db/dedicated-gateway), the integrated cache is configured automatically.
 As part of the process to [provision the dedicated gateway](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-configure-integrated-cache?tabs=dotnet), you select the number of gateway nodes you’d like to create.
 One node is sufficient for development purposes, but for use in production it is recommended to have a minimum of three.
 The [cost for the dedicated gateway](https://azure.microsoft.com/en-in/pricing/details/cosmos-db/autoscale-provisioned/) is calculated hourly and is determined by the number of nodes and the region selected.
 Since queries that hit the integrated cache incur no request unit (RU) charges, the overall cost of the database usage will be primarily driven by this hourly charge.

-## When is Cosmos with Integrated Cache a good fit?
+## When is Azure Cosmos DB with Integrated Cache a good fit?

 Because the integrated cache is managed for you, it does not give you explicit controls over its operations the way a stand-alone cache would.
 Therefore it is best suited for applications that: